 Boost business efficiency and drive growth with a combined B2B and B2C site.

 B2B and B2C websites have always occupied their own individual spaces from an ecommerce and marketing standpoint.
 And this makes sense for the most part.
-B2B and B2C have intrinsically different business models, and usually very different products or services.
+B2B and B2C ecommerce have intrinsically different business models, and usually very different products or services.

 However, there are plenty of businesses that occupy both the B2B and B2C space.
 While they sell to both consumers and organizations, these businesses tend to separate their online presence and create two different systems and two different customer experiences online.

 In today’s highly competitive online landscape, beating the competition takes more than having a better product.
 You must have a great customer experience and a financially sustainable process.
-Companies are constantly looking for new efficiencies that save both time and money, and more and more companies are merging their B2B and B2C sites into one to accomplish this goal of increasing efficiency and spurring growth and innovation.
+Companies are constantly looking for new efficiencies that save both time and money, and more and more companies are merging their B2B and B2C ecommerce sites into one to accomplish this goal of increasing efficiency and spurring growth and innovation.

-In this article, we discuss B2B and B2C businesses, how to merge these business models, and how to create a robust, feature-rich front-end personalized experience for each shopper and a seamless back-end experience to match.
+In this article, we discuss B2B and B2C ecommerce businesses, how to merge these business models, and how to create a robust, feature-rich front-end personalized experience for each shopper and a seamless back-end experience to match.